orta/notes/games/phaser-redux.md

 export type TypeshiftSceneGame = InstanceType<typeof TypeshiftScene>
 ```

+### Waiting for Input

 So, from that original diagram, we're now at the "waiting for input phase".
 The game doesn't do anything at this point unless the user specifically does something.
 Let's look at `registerKeyboardInput` as that is the simplest input function.
-It uses the Phaser API for keyboards to listen to browser events and then will convert those into actions in the Redux store.
+This function uses the Phaser API for keyboard input to listen to browser events and then will convert those into actions in the Redux store.

 ```ts